ethereum/EIPs/EIPS/eip-x.md

 ```

 #### requestRedeem
 Locks `shares` into the Vault and submits a request to receive `assets` of underlying tokens.
-When the request is fulfilled, `maxRedeem` and `maxWithdraw` will be increased and `redeem` or `withdraw` from ERC-4626 can be used to receive `assets`.
+When the request is fulfilled, `maxRedeem` and `maxWithdraw` will be increased, and `redeem` or `withdraw` from ERC-4626 can be used to receive `assets`.

 The `assets` that will be received on `redeem` or `withdraw` MAY NOT be equivalent to the current value of `convertToAssets(shares)`, as the price can change between request and execution.